C0dezin/IRLscrobble/README.md

 ![image](https://github.com/C0dezin/IRLscrobble/assets/73194980/a26bfed2-6177-4ab9-a98e-4bbae7f235b1)

-You can write .csv files on your cellphone or even a piece of paper(you will need to rewrite digitally)!
+You can write .csv files on your cellphone or even a piece of paper!(you will need to rewrite digitally)

 Wanna test it?
 [How-to](https://github.com/C0dezin/IRLscrobble/blob/main/How-to.md)